 Skip to Content

-Home > Patients & Visitors > Health Library > Cannabis and Cannabinoids (PDQ®): Complementary and alternative medicine - Patient Information [NCI]
+Home > Patients & Visitors > Health Library > Cannabis and Cannabinoids (PDQ®): Integrative, alternative, and complementary therapies - Patient Information [NCI]

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 Cannabis, also known as marijuana, is a plant from Central Asia that is grown in many parts of the world today.
 The Cannabis plant produces a resin containing compounds called cannabinoids.
 Some cannabinoids are psychoactive (acting on the brain and changing mood or consciousness).
-In the United States, Cannabis is a controlled substance and has been classified as a Schedule I agent (a drug with increased potential for abuse and no known medical use).
+In the United States, Cannabis is a controlled substance and has been classified as a Schedule I agent (a drug with a high potential for abuse and no currently accepted medical use).

 Cannabinoids may be useful in treating the side effects of cancer and cancer treatment.

 The use of Cannabis for medicinal purposes dates back at least 3,000 years.
 It came into use in Western medicine in the 19th century and was said to relieve pain, inflammation, spasms, and convulsions.